leoncuhk/awesome-quant-ai/README.md

 ### Artificial Intelligence
 Utilizing AI to simulate human decision-making processes and improve investment strategies.

 ## Tools and Platforms
 List of software tools and platforms used in quantitative finance.

 ## Learning Resources

 Online courses, tutorials, and workshops focused on quantitative investing and machine learning in finance.

-## Research Papers
-Seminal and recent research that advances the field of quantitative finance.

 ## Books

-Essential reading for practitioners and academics interested in quantitative methods and AI in finance.
 This section curates significant books in the realms of quantitative finance, algorithmic trading, and market data analysis.
 Each book listed has proven to be invaluable for learning and applying quantitative techniques in the financial markets.

 ### Trading Systems and Quantitative Methods
-- [Quantitative Trading](https://amzn.to/3E9DaQY) by Ernie Chan - A great introduction to quantitative trading for retail traders.
+- [Quantitative Trading: How to Build Your Own Algorithmic Trading Business](https://amzn.to/3E9DaQY) by Ernest Chan - A great introduction to quantitative trading for retail traders.
-- [Algorithmic Trading](https://amzn.to/3AAmz6H) by Ernie Chan - Advanced strategies for developing and testing algorithmic trading systems.
+- [Algorithmic Trading: Winning Strategies and Their Rationale](https://amzn.to/3AAmz6H) by Ernest Chan - Advanced strategies for developing and testing algorithmic trading systems.
+- [Machine Trading: Deploying Computer Algorithms to Conquer the Markets](https://www.amazon.com/Machine-Trading-Deploying-Computer-Algorithms/dp/1119219604/) by Ernest Chan - Introduction to strategies in factor models, AI, options, time series analysis, and intraday trading.
 - [Mechanical Trading Systems](https://amzn.to/3ETO8KP) by Richard Weissman - Discusses momentum and mean reversion strategies across different time frames.
 - [Following the Trend](https://amzn.to/3tSVBDA) by Andreas Clenow - Insightful read on trend following, a popular quantitative trading strategy.
 - [Trade Your Way to Financial Freedom](https://amzn.to/48JJg6M) by Van Tharp - Structured approaches to developing personal trading systems.